dglazier/chanser/docs/source/masks.rst

 Note standard cuts may not always work for this as they will only be applied to the lead neutron.

 Below is a schematic of the overall process, where the circles denote particles, lozenges represent actions applied to the particles, and the rectangles denote the class applying the action.
-The lines denote the flow of particles through the algorithm as these are ranked, with the dashed lines indicating that photons might not be acted upon here if the ALL topology option was used.
+The lines denote the flow of particles through the algorithm as these are ranked, with the dashed lines indicating that photons might not be acted upon here if the NONE topology option was used.

 .. image:: ../pics/MaskSecondaryNeutrons.png